fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Revision is a human readable identifier traceable in the origin source
+<p>Revision is a human-readable identifier traceable in the origin source
 system.
-It can be a Git commit SHA, Git tag, a Helm index timestamp, a Helm chart version, etc.</p>
+It can be a Git commit SHA, Git tag, a Helm chart version, etc.</p>
 </td>
 </tr>
 <tr>